 Sharing is caring!

+Welcome to Belgium!
+There are loads of things to do in Brussels.
 This itinerary assumes you have already found your way to Brussels via train, plane, or automobile.
 It also assumes you have already found a place to stay.

 Read on to learn about things to do, places to eat, and other little tips and information about how to spend your time in Brussels, Belgium.
 As always, I encourage you to wake up with some warm up stretches to keep your body happy and healthy all day long.